Wedge/importer/README.md

 - Follow the instructions.
 - Done!
 You now have two working forums: a SMF 2.0 forum, and a version of it running Wedge.

-Please note that currently, attachments, avatars and Aeva Media galleries are NOT imported.
+Please note that currently, Aeva Media galleries are NOT imported.
+Also, attachments aren't imported if they're located in custom attachment folders.
-This shall be fixed in the future.
+This should hopefully be fixed in the future.